 - In a small bowl, mix 1 cup mozzarella cheese, ricotta cheese and pesto.
 In prepared slow cooker, layer a third of each of the following: marinara sauce, noodles (breaking noodles if necessary to fit), turkey mixture and cheese mixture.
 Repeat layers twice.
 Sprinkle with remaining mozzarella cheese.

-- Cook, covered, on low 3-4 hours or until noodles are tender.
+- Cook, covered, on low until noodles are tender, 3-4 hours.
 Turn off slow cooker; remove insert.
 Let stand, uncovered, 30 minutes before serving.
 Using foil strips, remove lasagna to a platter.
 Serve with Parmesan cheese.
 Yield: 8 servings.

 "I made this for our work meeting for lunch time.
 The designated amount of time on low is perfect for 4 hours.
 I even used a slower cooker plastic bag which really made for easy clean up.
 I did substitute out the turkey for 93/7 lean ground beef.
 I love adding the pesto since I made so much with our basil plant this year (pesto freezes so well) I also used part skim ricotta and part skim mozzarella."